elatov/elatov.github.io/_posts/2012-08-11-quick-step-by-step-guide-on-how-to-setup-the-nexus1000v-distributed-switch.md

 	log-level

 We can see that VLAN 1 is defined and the IP that we configured during deployment for management is there as well.
 This is a very basic setup, so I will use VLAN 1 for my control and packet VLANs.
 If this was a production setup, I would suggest to get dedicated VLANs for both of those.
-So let&#8217;s go ahead and setup the control and packet VLANs:
+So let's go ahead and setup the control and packet VLANs:

 	switch# conf t